rajivrnair/rajivrnair.github.io/_posts/2013-05-15-hiberante-vs-mybatis.md

 _*Disclaimer: This is my personal (and humble) opinion.
 Some databases were irremediably harmed in the forming of these views.*_

 ##MyBatis
-It is primarily data mapper with a database-centric view of things.
+It is primarily a data mapper with a database-centric view of things.
 You map result sets to objects without giving a rat’s rear-end about whether that data came from single/multiple tables, stored procs etc.

 ###Pros:
 + simplicity and faster development